What Is the Best VPN for Firefox?

 Mozilla’s also planning on releasing a Full-Device VPN later this year.
 This shows the company’s commitment to improving its privacy offering.

-How to Disable WebRTC Leaks in Firefox
+Disabling WebRTC Leaks in Firefox

 WebRTC is a browser-based technology that allows audio and video communications to work inside the browser.
 But it’s not great for privacy.

 WebRTC can reveal your true IP address even when you use a VPN – we call these WebRTC leaks.
-You can read all about them in our leaks guide.

 The best VPN services and browser extensions block WebRTC leaks so that your IP address remains hidden and protected.
 However, you can disable WebRTC manually within Firefox’s settings – unlike Chrome – just to be sure.